FuseBead/fuse_bead_v2/README.md

 - "Color replace" button on toolbar used to show the color or pixels you have replaced.
 You can import/export the whole list for large fuse bead project.
 - You can choose some popular brands of bead palettes.

 This guide will update at any time.
-Any suggest are welcomed.
+Any suggest are welcomed.# fuse_bead_v2